 - Parks and Recreation (including Zoos, Botanic Gardens and Aquariums, ZBGA)

-Limited submission funding opportunities are overseen by the Office of the Vice President for Research and Innovation and managed by the Office of Sponsored Programs & Research Development (OSP).
+Limited submission funding opportunities are overseen by Research and Innovation and managed by the Research Development (ReD).
 If faculty, students or staff become aware of a limited submission opportunity, they should contact OVPRI Limited Submissions before anything is submitted to the sponsor.
 See more on the Limited Submissions page.

 Contact the Research Development team for help using any of these resources.